 How do we acknowledge the mess that Britain made in 1947 when the Indian subcontinent was carved into two countries?
 This is the central question underlying Howard Brenton’s caustic new play.
 Drawing The Line explores the moment when the line between India and Pakistan was made and British rule in India ended.

-By Barbara Lewis • musicals, theatre • Tags: Barbara Lewis, musicals, theatre
+By Barbara Lewis • music, opera, theatre, Year 2014 • Tags: Barbara Lewis, opera, theatre